 The Farm is located on the traditional lands of the Coast Salish people, specifically the Puyallup Tribe (spuyaləpabš).
 We thank the original caretakers of this land, past, present, and future, and hope that our work here honors their legacy of care, respect, and reciprocity.

 The Farm is an 8-acre educational site, including wetland and native restoration planting areas, an orchard, and 2 acres of vegetables.
-We host daily high schools classes from each high school in the district, weekly volunteer community days, weekly adult farming classes taught by Harvest Pierce County, field trips and farm visits throughout the season, and a community garden managed by Harvest Pierce County that is open to anyone.
+We host daily high schools classes from each high school in the district, weekly Community Farm Days, weekly adult farming classes taught by Harvest Pierce County, field trips and farm visits throughout the season, and a community garden managed by Harvest Pierce County that is open to anyone.

-Last year, students and volunteers grew over 50,000 pounds of produce for our school cafeterias, students and their families, volunteers, and our community!
+Each year, students and volunteers grow over 50,000 pounds of produce for our school cafeterias, students and their families, volunteers, and our community!

 Come grow with us!
 Read below for opportunities to get involved with the Farm!